yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

   - Go
   - WebAssembly
   - Yoke
-description: Experience building a host module in webassembly for yoke
+description: Experience building a Host module in webassembly for yoke
 ---
 It’s no secret that the [yoke](https://github.com/yokecd/yoke) project is a big fan of WebAssembly.

-WebAssembly allows us to compile our code into a single OS- and architecture-agnostic binary.
+WebAssembly allows us to compile our code into a single OS and architecture agnostic binary.
 This compilation process is one way we package our code, making it ready to run safely on any host.

-Beyond serving as the package format for Yoke Flights, WebAssembly enables us to execute code within a sandbox, enforcing strict security guarantees.
+Beyond serving as the package format for [yoke flights](https://yokecd.github.io/docs/concepts/flights), WebAssembly enables us to execute code within a sandbox, enforcing strict security guarantees.
 When running a WASM module from Go, the module cannot access the host's memory, make syscalls, open file descriptors, or establish network connections.

 This ensures that [yoke](https://github.com/yokecd/yoke) can run WASM Modules securely while preventing potentially untrusted code from compromising your system.